wp-plugins/wp-review/readme.txt

 Please disable all plugins and check if rating is working properly.
 Then you can enable all plugins one by one to find out which plugin is conflicting with WP Rating plugin.

 == Screenshots ==
+1. Options Panel

-1. Plugin Options
+2. Plugin Options
-2. Plugin Options 2
+3. Plugin Options 2
-3. Review Widget
+4. Review Widget
-4. Star Review type
+5. Star Review type
-5. Point Review type
+6. Point Review type
-6. Percentage Review type
+7. Percentage Review type

 == Changelog ==